Plein Air Grand Marais

 Workshops

 Accomplished professional plein air painting instructors offer 3-hour workshops throughout the week of competition.
-These popular courses are just $50 each, and often involve a paint-along demonstration, expert advice, and an opportunity to meet up with other artists.
+These popular courses cost just $50 each, and often involve a paint-along demonstration, expert advice, and an opportunity to meet up with other artists.
 Workshops are open to all ability levels, and to anyone wishing to participate (do not need to be registered as part of the PAGM competition).
 These educational opportunities help make Grand Marais a destination painting event for artists to learn from each other and get inspired.

 An individualized Juror Workshop with critiques is offered for $100 per person on the final Saturday of the event.
+Lunch at Sydney’s is included with registration.

 Daily Paint-Outs & Artist Socials